sevennineteen/pyslinger/README.markdown

 By default, properties are assumed to be of type `String` and therefore the `type` is omitted.
 For non-scalar values such as arrays (e.g., multiple tags in CQ), the `type` must be explicitly declared in the JSON payload.

-*Note: See the supplied `example.json` file for a real-world representation of a CQ Geometrixx page.*
+See the supplied `page_example.json` file for a real-world representation of a CQ Geometrixx page.

+> Loading binary files (e.g., images) is also supported.
+The JSON payload follows a similar format, but includes a renditions node which includes a path to the local file.

 ### Execute Content Load